yazeedmomani/yazeedmomani.github.io/src/components/breadcrumb/breadcumb.md

 ## Usage

 To use the Breadcrumb component, import it and pass an array of `items` as a prop.
 Each item in the array represents a step in the navigation hierarchy, with the last item being the current page.
+You can also pass an optional `className` prop to apply additional styling.

 Here's an example of how to use the Breadcrumb component: